-Parties & Entertaining: Teens
+Parties & Entertaining: Children

 "I'm looking for some good kids' birthday party games.
 We've promised both our son who's eight and our daughter who's six a birthday party this year.
 To keep the costs down, we want to have home parties.
 I've noticed that the best home parties seem to always have a good party game or two.
 Can anyone suggest some birthday party games that my kids will enjoy?"Throwing a Successful Child's Birthday Party